wudalu/aether-frame/docs/streaming_implementation.md

   the event metadata when the observability backlog is prioritised.

-With these pieces in place, DeepSeek integrates cleanly with the ADK streaming interface, providing plan visibility, prompt/response continuity, and tool-call round trips compatible with the rest of the framework.
+With these pieces in place, DeepSeek integrates cleanly with the ADK streaming interface, and the surrounding API layer can provide plan visibility, prompt/response continuity, and tool-call round trips to end users without tight coupling to internal adapters.